-Nearly five miles of paved and wood chip hiking trails wind their way through the Overland Park Arboretum & Botanical Gardens and across two 75-foot bridges that span Wolf Creek.
-A major tributary of the Blue River, Wolf Creek bisects the Arboretum.
+Nearly five miles of paved and wood chip hiking trails wind their way through the Overland Park Arboretum & Botanical Gardens.
+The trails cross Wolf Creek, a major tributary of the Blue River, with two 75-foot bridges.

 View the trail map to see the full span of the Arboretum's hiking area.

 The Arboretum offers visitors a chance to view and experience a variety of ecosystems and local plant species in more than 200 acres of open prairie area.
 Visitors can take the Bluff Loop and Rocky Ridge Trails onto the prairie, where they may explore off-trail and on their own.

 Areas of interest on the Arboretum prairie include the old duck pond, a waterfall, the turkey tree, a cedar grove and a bluff overlook of Wolf Creek.
 There are butterfly habitats to visit within the prairie area.

 Arboretum staff and volunteers manage the prairie with a three-year rotation of reseeding, haying and burning to simulate grazing by wildlife and buffalo and wildfire burning of the prairie.